Artūrs Šilovs: International play

 Šilovs made his international debut with Latvia under-18 team at the 2019 World U18 Championships, where his team placed eighth.
 Three years later, he accepted his first invitation to join the senior national team at the 2022 World Championship, where he played four games and recorded a .952 save percentage.
 He began the tournament as backup goaltender to Columbus Blue Jackets starter Elvis Merzļikins but was judged to have significantly outperformed Merzļikins during the tournament, and was given the start in the team's final game in the group stage.
 Latvia did not advance to the knockout rounds.

 After his strong showing at the 2022 championships, Šilovs rejoined the national team for the 2023 World Championship, which was jointly hosted by Latvia and Finland. Šilovs relieved goaltender Ivars Punnenovs early in the team's first game of the tournament, and thereafter started every game for Latvia, leading them on an unexpectedly deep run to the bronze medal game.
 There they defeated the heavily-favoured United States national team, winning the bronze medal, the first of any medals for Latvia at an IIHF World Championship. Šilovs played 60 minutes more than any other goaltender in the tournament.
 In recognition of his pivotal role in the team's success, he was named the championship's best goaltender and most valuable player (MVP) by the IIHF directorate, as well as to the Media All-Star Team.
 Following the historic result, the Latvian Saeima declared a public holiday. Šilovs later finished second in the voting for the inaugural IIHF Male Player of the Year award, behind Connor Bedard.

+Šilovs played in 2026 Winter Olympics for Latvia.
+He played in three of the four games Latvia played in the tournament, leading the nation to their fourth win all-time in Olympic tournaments with NHL players participating in their game against Germany.

 Personal life

 Šilovs was born in Ventspils, Latvia.
 He learned to skate when he was three years old, playing forward at that time.
 When he was six years old, he became a goaltender.
 When he was ten years old, he moved to Riga.

 He married his wife, Vendija, on 23 August 2019, when he was 18.
 The pair divorced in 2023.

+Public art was placed in downtown Riga in Šilovs' name after his world championship run.